Gracias a Dios Department: Demographics

+At the time of the 2013 Honduras census, Gracias a Dios Department had a population of 90,795.
+Of these, 81.15% were Indigenous (79.70% Miskito, 0.95% Mayangna), 16.30% Mestizo, 1.58% Black or Afro-Honduran, 0.82% White and 0.15% others.

+Crime

+Gracias a Dios is known to be a place of relatively high crime.
+Due to its remoteness and the Honduran government having a relatively low ability to fight crime, trafficking of narcotics is common in Gracias a Dios.
+Criminal organizations are also common in the area.

+The White City

-On March 2, 2015, it was announced by National Geographic that an expedition into the region discovered a previously unknown ruined city.
+On March 2, 2015, the National Geographic announced that an expedition into the region discovered a previously unknown ruined city.
 The expedition was seeking the site of the legendary "White City" (La Ciudad Blanca), also known as the "City of the Monkey God", a goal for Western explorers since the days of the Spanish conquistadors in the sixteenth century.
 The team mapped plazas, earthworks, mounds, and an earthen pyramid belonging to an unknown culture.
 The team also discovered a cache of stone sculptures at the base of the pyramid structure.

 A paper published in 1999 located and mapped the site using Synthetic-aperture radar based on information obtained from local inhabitants during an expedition to the area in 1993.

 The ruins were again identified in May 2012 with the use of LIDAR and subsequently explored in secret with the assistance of the Honduran military.
 The team documented the site, but left it unexcavated.
 To protect the site its location is not being revealed.